dhellmann/pymotw-3/source/argparse/index.rst

 Setting Up a Parser
 ===================

-The first step when using :mod:`argparse` is to create a parser object and tell it what arguments to expect.
+The first step when using ``argparse`` is to create a parser object and tell it what arguments to expect.
 The parser can then be used to process the command-line arguments when the program runs.
 The constructor for the parser class (:class:`ArgumentParser`) takes